TAKE A LOOK-India govt promotes insider Urjit Patel to RBI governor

-LAS VEGAS Anthony Scaramucci was soaking up plenty of love this week at his high-profile hedge fund conference even as his political ambitions remained in limbo.

-MUMBAI Aug 22 The Indian government has promoted Reserve Bank of India Deputy Governor Urjit Patel to take over from Raghuram Rajan on Sept.
-4.
+MUMBAI Aug 21 The Indian government has promoted Reserve Bank of India Deputy

 Following are the main Reuters stories on the topic.